 1- Fairmont Chateau Laurier in Ottawa

 Ever since first opening this historic gem in the heart of Canada’s capital has rolled out the red carpet to world leaders, tycoons, and renowned artists.

-For instance, acclaimed photographer, Yousuf Karsh along with his wife lived on the glamorous sixth floor for 18 years.
+For instance, acclaimed photographer, Yousuf Karsh along with his wife lived in this Canadian castle on the glamorous sixth floor for 18 years.